tfKamran/mail-unmerge/README.md

 ![CSV Template](./CSVTemplate.png)

-The only two fields that are mandatory are `email` and `subject`, rest all are custom fields and can be replaced with one of your own.
+The only two fields that are mandatory are `to` and `subject`. `cc` and `bcc` are optional, rest all are custom fields and can be replaced with one of your own.
 The `attachment` fields are obviously optional.

 ### Compose your email template